intositeme/ts2016/syllabus/02_Week-2/README.md

 ### CSS Trasitions

 Instead of having property changes take effect immediately, you can cause the changes in a property to take place over a period of time.
-CSS transitions, provide a way to control animation speed when changing CSS properties.
+[CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), provide a way to control animation speed when changing CSS properties.

 	transition: all 1s ease;

 Live Samples on [CodePen](http://codepen.io/intosite/pen/jWGoab?editors=110)

+In the Live Sample, I'm using the `:hover` pseudo class to trigger changes to the class properties, and using css transitions to animate the changes smoothly.

+Transitions have [timing-functions](https://developer.mozilla.org/en-US/docs/Web/CSS/timing-function#Keywords_for_common_timing-functions), also known as 'easing'.
+This determines how fast the animation starts or slow down towards the end.

+There are a few preset easings you can use, for more advance or custom easings, you can find them [here](http://easings.net/).

 **Open up the Live Sample and play around.
 Try creating your own animation for the last box .my-own-transition**